mitchellston/WanderSnap/README.md

 # WanderSnap

-WanderSnap is a project made with C# Razor pages on which users can create adventures which are collections of photo's which the user made.
+WanderSnap is a project made with C# Razor pages on which users can create adventures that are collections of photo's which the user took.

 ## Requirements